 - PayPal: you send 300 GBP, and the recipient in Russia receives 20,451.38 rubles (in addition, you have to pay a commission that varies between 1.5 GBP and 12 GBP).

 - TransferWise: you send 300 GBP and the recipient in Russia receives 21,145.05 rubles (with the commission already discounted of this amount).
-In addition, you can have your first transfer free, in which case the recipient receives a higher amount: 21,470.36 rubles.

 All calculations were made on February 15, 2017.
 As you can see, the price differences are very large between these different methods.